Skip to content

 5. Negotiate preliminary pricing

-• Include end users in demonstrations
+• Include end users — Not just decision-makers

-• Request "day in the life" demonstrations
+• Request "day in the life" — See realistic daily workflows

-• Probe edge cases and exception handling
+• Probe edge cases — Test exception handling

-Phase 4: Final Selection (Weeks 11-12)
+Phase 4: How Do You Make the Final Selection?
+(Weeks 11-12)

 Activities: